Irreversible dynamics on Poisson manifolds: Irreversible energy-preserving mechanics

-In the infinite-dimensional setting, particularly for Poisson manifolds arising from Lie–Poisson structures, there are no general criteria that ensure either the vanishing or the nonvanishing of the second Lichnerowicz–Poisson cohomology group.
+While the finite-dimensional theory provides algebraic guidance for the construction of symmetric brackets, the infinite-dimensional setting is more subtle.
+Particularly for Poisson manifolds arising from Lie–Poisson structures, there are no general criteria that ensure either the vanishing or the nonvanishing of the second Lichnerowicz–Poisson cohomology group.
 Unlike the finite-dimensional case, the Whitehead lemmas do not extend to infinite dimensions, and the relationship between Lichnerowicz–Poisson cohomology and Chevalley–Eilenberg cohomology becomes significantly more intricate.
 This added complexity stems from the use of dual pairings that involve density weights, which influence both the underlying topological structure and the associated cohomology theories.
-Despite these complications, there is a substantial amount of results in continuous Lie algebra cohomology---particularly for algebras of vector fields over smooth manifolds---that can be used to analyse the Lichnerowicz-Poisson cohomology, such as the monograph \cite{fuks2012cohomology} and research articles by \cite{janssens2015central, janssens2024universal, janssens2025generalized}.
-For this reason, we defer the treatment of infinite-dimensional examples to future work.
-Even in finite dimensions, Poisson structures of general type—those that go beyond constant or linear structures, such as the quadratic Poisson brackets arising in Lotka–Volterra systems—pose delicate cohomological challenges.
-These difficulties arise from the presence of singular symplectic foliations and typically require case-by-case analysis.
-The same applies, often with greater severity, in the infinite-dimensional setting.
+Despite these complications, there is a substantial amount of results in continuous Lie algebra cohomology, particularly for algebras of vector fields over smooth manifolds, that can be used to analyse the Lichnerowicz-Poisson cohomology, such as the monograph \cite{fuks2012cohomology} and research articles by \cite{janssens2015central, janssens2024universal, janssens2025generalized}.
+In Section \ref{sec:irrevvects1}, we discuss an infinite-dimensional example of irreversible dynamics, in the setting of orientation-preserving diffeomorphisms of the circle using a central extension.

-This brings us to a class of mechanical systems for which the Poisson structure is rich enough to admit irreversible formulations without needing to introduce additional structures.
-If $H^2_{\pi}(M)\neq 0$, then there exist deformations of the Lie-Poisson structure such that one can construct irreversible dynamics.
-In the finite-dimensional setting, a rich enough structure is required, i.e., the Lie-Poisson structure needs to be defined over a Lie algebra that is not semisimple.
-In the next sections, we give an examples of finite-dimensional Lie algebras that have rich enough algebraic structure to admit irreversible mechanics.